AviatrixSystems/Azure_Controller_HA/README.md

 - Creates an Aviatrix Controller in Azure using scale set and load balancer.
 - Creates an access account on the controller.
-- Creates storage and container required for backup/function logs.
+- Creates storage account and container required for backup/function logs.
 - Creates a KeyVault to safeguard secrets.
 - Creates an Alert to check the loadbalancer health probes.
-- Creates an azure funtion to manage failover event along with periodic backup if needed.
+- Creates an Azure funtion to manage failover event along with periodic backup if needed.

 ## Prerequisites